7Pikes/hash_map_hash/README.md

 ## Nested properties

 In nested data example, two filters applied under 'Contractors' and 'Contractor' keys.
-It's not a big problem, even for tens of such filters, but they can be made more DRY by using nested properties.
+This duplication is not a big problem, even for tens of such filters, but you can make them more DRY if you want by using nested properties.

 ```ruby
 # data is the same as in the nested data example